 2.7 Provide printed explanations where possible, for testing in the testing areas (or videos) to help guests (and staff) understand what to expect.

 2.8 Where a medical practitioner or private lab has been engaged to provide the testing service, their personnel should not be allowed to enter guest rooms.
 If the guest prefers to take the test in the room specifically, we recommend this take place in the doorway of the guest room.
 Your usual guest room privacy protocols should still apply.

 2.9 If a guest has been unable to take the 48-hour test for any reason, they may still get a test up to 72 hours post their arrival into Fiji.

-2.10 Any guest that has not taken a test, left the hotel before such a test was taken (unless moving to another hotel) or refused to take a test; must be reported to the MHMS by calling 6724474 / After-hours shift supervisor 8905997 and providing the guest details & contact.
+2.10 Any guest that has not taken a test, left the hotel before such a test was taken (unless moving to another hotel) or refused to take a test; must be reported to the Border health Protection Unit (BHPU) at firstname.lastname@example.org or phone 6724474 or contact the after-hours shift supervisor on 8905997.

 2.11 All arriving visitors into Fiji must take this test, including returning Fiji citizens, residents and Work Permit Holders.

 2.12 Refusing to take the test to prove a negative result is deemed a breach of the COVID Safe Protocols and Public Health Act and is a finable offence – $10,000 or imprisonment.

 3.1 Please collect all used test kits and dispose of these separately by: